Degree type(s): Pre-Professional Concentration

 Prepare for chiropractic school—and a career as a chiropractor—with this pre-professional program concentration at the University of Mary.

-The Pre-Chiropractic program concentration includes a rigorous curriculum designed to prepare you for entrance exams and professional chiropractic study while earning your bachelor’s degree at one of the most affordable private universities in the nation.
+The Pre-Chiropractic program concentration includes a rigorous curriculum designed to prepare you for professional chiropractic study.
 The 10-course Pre-Chiropractic concentration can be taken within any major.

 Pre-Chiropractic Concentration: Program Highlights